Last updated Nov 28, 2023

 Install your app

 To use your app, it must be installed onto a Bitbucket workspace.
 The forge deploy command builds, compiles, and deploys your code; it'll also report any compilation errors.
-The forge install command then installs the deployed app onto a Bitbucket workspace.
+The forge install command then installs the deployed app onto a Bitbucket workspace with the required API access.

 You must run the forge deploy command before forge install because an installation links your deployed app to a Bitbucket workspace.